Reference Implementation

 An OpenAPI spec describes the structure of an API but not its behavior.
 Teams building the production service, writing tests, or consuming the API have to interpret spec prose to understand what should happen in each situation.
 Misinterpretations accumulate silently until something breaks in production.

-Implement every route handler in Counterfact to reflect the intended behavior of the API.
-TypeScript types derived from the spec make it impossible to return a response that violates the contract.
-The result is an executable, testable artifact that expresses the API’s behavior in code, not prose — and stays synchronized with the spec automatically.
+Implement the routes and observable behavior consumers need.
+Prefer deterministic responses, then add the smallest state model required by cross-request workflows.
+TypeScript types derived from the spec constrain the responses to the contract.
+The result is an executable, testable artifact that expresses supported behavior in code, not prose — and stays synchronized with the spec automatically.

 Example